-You can install and cross-launch the NEtO from the NFM-P GUI; see 7.7 "To cross-launch NEtO from NFM-P" (p.
-123) .
+You can launch the NEtO from the NFM-P GUI; see 7.7 "To cross-launch NEtO from NFM-P" (p.
+125) .

-For the Wavence SA, NEtO cross-launch occurs only if the registration table entry has not reached the limit of 15 entries.
+For the Wavence SA, NEtO cross-launch is possible only if the registration table entry has not reached the limit of 15 entries.
+Additionally, cross-launch to a node using IPv6 is successful only if the node can be reached from the NFM-P client initiating the cross-launch, and an IPv6 route exists.

-The NEtO multi-version auto-download or cross-launch to each IPv6 node works when the nodes are reachable (IPv6 route must exist) from NFM-P Windows client, from which the auto-download or cross-launch is being attempted.

-The cross-launch task of NEtO is listed in the NFM-P user activity log.
-To view the task, choose Administration-Security-User Activity from the NFM-P main menu.
+NEtO cross-launch tasks are recorded in the NFM-P user activity log.
+To view the task status, choose Administration $\rightarrow$ Security $\rightarrow$ User Activity from the NFM-P main menu.
 The log indicates whether the cross-launch was successful.
-The auto-download of NEtO occurs when NEtO is launched for the first time and this is not specifically listed in the log.